Growing Up! How to Grow Vertically in Your Garden

 4. Make a Pallet Planter

-Old wooden pallets are widely available and turning them into vertical planters is a great way to reuse them.
+Old wooden pallets are widely available, and turning them into vertical planters is a great way to reuse them.
 Check they are safe for reuse by looking for the pallet stamp.
 Stamps should display the IPPC logo and/or the letters EPAL, plus HT or DB, which means the wood hasn’t been chemically treated.
 Be sure to sandpaper down the rough edges, patches, and sharp corners on the pallet.

 If the packet doesn’t have a backing, nail the MDF (medium-density fiberboard) to the back of the pallet using 12-inch nails.
-Then lay the pallet flat and fill it with potting soil.
+Then, lay the pallet flat and fill it with potting soil.
 Then, while the pallet is still flat, start planting.
 Leave space between each plant.
 Water in.
-Leave pallet flat for two weeks for before standing it vertically.
+Leave the pallet flat for two weeks before standing it vertically.
 See our full article on how to make an herb pallet planter (pictured below).

 A Pallet Planter is perfect for herbs!

-Wall-Mounted Pots, Hanging Pots,
+Wall-Mounted Pots, Hanging Pots, and More!

 1. Use containers that will accommodate adult-size plants—growth will be stunted if pots are too small.